 - Frame your left knee with your hands.

 - Keeping your right hand anchored to the ground, raise your left arm above your head and open your body to your left side.

 - Pause for a few moments before your bring your hand back to the ground.

-- Continue opening and closing with your left arm for eight repetitions.
+- Continue opening and closing with your left arm for 8 reps.

 - Repeat this exercise on the other side with your right leg forward, left leg extended and right arm opening and closing.

-Because the turkey trot is a fun run, you're likely to find plenty of turkey-themed costumes among the crowd.
-Don't hesitate to join in the festivities — just be considerate of other runners on the course, says Wolfe.
+Because the turkey trot is a fun run, you're likely to find plenty of Thanksgiving-themed costumes among the crowd.
+Don't hesitate to join in the festivities — just be considerate of other runners on the course, Wolfe says.

 "Be mindful and preemptively respectful of others on the course: Make sure your costume won't pose any danger or inconvenience to other runners," she says.
 And while we all love to perform at our best, it's Thanksgiving, so race safely and make fun and family a priority.